Nagananda Kodituwakku: Disbarred from practicing law

 On 18 March 2019, the Supreme Court issued a restraining order against Kodituwakku, which suspended the lawyer for a term of 3 years in Sri Lanka.
 This ruling was the result of a defamation case filed in 2015, he was charged with contempt of court following his behavior towards Vijith Malalgoda, a former President of the Court of Appeal and a judge of the Supreme Court.

 There were a series of altercations between Kodituwakku and Malalgoda prior to this ruling.

-In October 2014, Kodituwakku submitted letters to the bar association and the Commonwealth Secretariat criticizing the appointment of Malalgoda to the role of President of the Court of Appeal by the then Sri Lankan president Mahinda Rajapakse.
+In October 2014, Kodituwakku submitted letters to the bar association and the Commonwealth Secretariat criticizing the appointment of Malalgoda to the role of President of the Court of Appeal by the then Sri Lankan president Mahinda Rajapaksa.
 Malalgoda was previously an attorney at the Attorney General's Office, holding the public office role of Deputy Solicitor General.
 Therefore, Kodituwakku argued its ethically wrong for a public officer who worked to defend the state in the courts to then be appointed a senior role within the judiciary without going through the Sri Lankan court system.
 Typically judges would work upwards from the Magistrates Court through to the District Court then to the High Court followed by the Court of Appeal and finally the Supreme Court.
 Traditionally the most senior judge of the Court will hold the office of the President of the Court.

 On 20 May 2015, Kodituwakku submitted a written application to request a bench without Malalgoda for one of his cases, to which Malalgoda himself refused and stated that as the President of the Court of Appeal he will hear his case.
 Kodituwakku was not content and stated that he'd lost trust and confidence in Malalgoda and therefore requests a different bench to hear the case.
 Malalgoda reported this to the then Chief Justice K Sripavan labeling Kodituwakku's remark on the case record as unruly.
 Kodituwakku also informed the Chief Justice and referred to the situation as an abuse of office by Malalgoda whilst again requesting the case to be heard by a new bench by the means of an affidavit dated 25 May 2015 - a request that was upheld by the Chief Justice.
 In February 2016, Kodituwakku went on to charge Malalgoda for judicial corruption before the Commission to Investigate Allegations of Bribery or Corruption for alleged favors to the former President Mahinda Rajapakse.
 This was following the handling of the Writ Application CA/Writ/434/2014 made by Kodituwakku which challenged the nomination of Mahinda Rajapaksa for a third term.